jlitle/PNWHD-heatbudget-simulations/README.md

-# Pacific Northwest HeatDome Mussel Heatwave Simulation
+# Mussel Heat Budget Simulation for the Pacific Northwest Heat Dome

 This repository contains a minimal reproducible example of the heat budget simulation code used in our study on mussel heat stress during the Pacific Northwest Heatdome.